mtngrown/mtngrown.github.io/source/pb/solitaire.html.markdown

 1. *Situation #2* Roll d6 to choose which board to enter on.
 It really doesn't make a lot of difference in this situation.

-1. *Situation #3* Roll d6 to determine which board to exit from.
+1. *Situation #3* Roll d6 to determine which board the Germans will attempt to drive a corridor through.
 This ensures that the Russians won't anticipate the German push.
 Note that a Russian strategy of having units mounted at the beginning of the game practically dictates these units are located on Board 2.
 If the